russross/blackfriday/syntax.md

 ## Footnotes

-> This syntax feature is not part of the original Markdown syntax.
-The idea and syntax comes from
-> the [PHP Markdown Extra] package.
-{: .markdown-difference}

 Footnotes in kramdown are similar to reference style links and link definitions.
 You need to place the footnote marker in the correct position in the text and the actual footnote content can be